waimea-igdaikee/300dtd-cadet-planner-website/docs/3-sprint-3-refinement.md

 ![Mobile site with issues fixed](screenshots/test_refine_mobile_2.gif)

-After getting my stakeholders to rigourously test the mobile site, none of them could find and issues, and all thought it was well-usable and aethetically pleasing, even on a small screen.
+After getting my stakeholders to rigorously test the mobile site, none of them could find and issues, and all thought it was well-usable and aesthetically pleasing, even on a small screen.

 ## Testing dark mode

 Finally, I need to test my website's dark mode.
-Thought I didn't explicity design for this mode, talking to some of my stakeholders likely to use dark mode, they didn't care for colour, just wanted something simple.
+Thought I didn't explicitly design with this in mind, the default dark mode colour scheme (with some minor improvements) was, according to some of my dark-mode users, exactly what they wanted - basic, minimalist, and clear:

 ![Dark mode website](screenshots/test_refine_dark.gif)

-It's good.

 ---